RedisLabs/redislabs-docs/content/rc/subscriptions/maintenance/set-maintenance-windows.md

 You typically do not need to set a maintenance window manually as Redis will attempt to perform maintenance during low-traffic hours when possible, based on the region where your subscription is located.
 If you want to control when Redis performs maintenance for a Flexible subscription, you can [set manual maintenance windows](#set-manual-maintenance-windows) to ensure non-urgent maintenance will occur at set times.

+Once you have set a maintenance window, you can change it at any time.
+However, changing your maintenance window will not affect any maintenance that is scheduled in the next 24 hours.

 ## Set manual maintenance windows

 To set manual maintenance windows for a single flexible subscription: